What Is General Litigation?

 When you want documents from a third party, your attorney can send a subpoena.
 As an example, you might want bank records or cell phone records.

 A “good” outcome depends on whether you are the plaintiff or defendant.
 Both sides want to win, but what does “winning” mean?

 The plaintiff probably wants compensation for what they lost.
-For example, if you paid $6,000 for a defective car (a “lemon”), you probably want your money back.
-If you suffered bodily injuries in an accident, you probably want compensation for medical bills, lost income, damage to your property, and pain and suffering.
+For example, if you paid $6,000 for a defective car (a “lemon”), then you probably want your money back.
+If you suffered bodily injuries in an accident, then you probably want compensation for medical bills, lost income, damage to your property, and pain and suffering.

 A defendant wants to pay nothing.
-They can usually accomplish this by showing the law and facts are in their favor or that the defendant’s injuries or losses are trivial.
+They can usually accomplish this by showing the law and facts are in their favor, or that the defendant’s injuries or losses are trivial.

 Each side should also consider if they want to maintain a relationship going forward.
 This can impact your litigation strategy.
 For example, two businesses suing each other might want to continue doing business in the future.
-Or, if you sue your neighbor over a boundary dispute, you might want to keep decent relations since you will continue to live side by side.
+Or if you sue your neighbor over a boundary dispute, you might want to keep decent relations since you will continue to live side by side.
 A general litigation attorney can help you think through possible ways to settle a dispute so that each side feels like they have won.